adamzr2000/d6g-dlt-federation/README.md

 ./deploy_smart_contract.sh --node-ip 127.0.0.1 --ws-port 3334
 ```

-2. Run the `dlt-manager` in each domain
+2. Run the `blockchain-manager` in each domain

 Use the appropriate environment file:
 - [domain1.env](./config/federation/domain1.env)